olfatemam/hefz/README.txt

 TODO:

+- implement configuration class
+- implement proper registration to viewers count
+- use w3css styles
+-review code
-1. change the design for the ihfaz.php: any help in this area is appreciated.
+- change the design for the ihfaz.php: any help in this area is appreciated.
-2. chNGE VOLUME CONTROL to be vertical so the play, stop can be larger in size
+- chNGE VOLUME CONTROL to be vertical so the play, stop can be larger in size

 description of the classes: